 - Manuel Werner 1:56:03

-This years five days of Italy (moved from last year as most thinks in these times) take place in the beautiful Dolomiti Paganella area.
+This years five days of Italy (moved from last year as most things in these times) take place in the beautiful Dolomiti Paganella area.
 We had good memories from ArgeAlp 2010 taking place in the same area and it was nice to have the chance to compete international again, so we entered.
 To have most out of the competition we entered the M21 elite course.
 The elite had a small but good field including former Swiss junior squad members Florian Schneider and Lukas Diener and 1972 WOC relay silver medallist Dieter Wolf.

 First competition (a sprint) was scheduled for the evening, so we took the chance to go to one of the model events in the morning.
 The map Rifugio Meriz had some tricky parts on it that we didn´t manage very well but gave a good feeling of what to expect in the upcoming competitions.